osqledaren/osqledaren-frontend/README.md

 We will use Emotion for styling.
 This is a tools that works very much like styled components, but with a few nice improvements.

-There are great dics to read for more info [here](https://emotion.sh/docs/introduction).
+There are great docs to read for more info [here](https://emotion.sh/docs/introduction).